Skin school, Acne, Anti-aging, Skincare

 The difference between retinol-type ingredients and retinoids is that retinol ingredients are not already in retinoic acid form.
 They have to be turned into retinoic acid by enzymes on the skin before they can trigger all the cool cell action we discussed earlier.
 Studies have shown retinol is about 20 times weaker than prescription tretinoin 1.

 It can be a volatile ingredient that breaks down when exposed to heat, light, and air.
-That’s why it’s a good idea to look for products with encapsulated retinol, airless pump packaging, and opaque containers.
+That’s why looking for products with encapsulated retinol, airless pump packaging, and opaque containers is a good idea.

 Retinaldehyde

-Retinaldehyde, also called retinal, is an OTC retinoid with anti-aging benefits 20, increases epidermal thickness, increases elasticity, and may treat acne 21.
+Retinaldehyde, also called retinal, is an OTC retinoid with anti-aging benefits 20, increases epidermal thickness, increases elasticity, has antimicrobial properties, and may treat acne 21.

 Adapalene (Differin)